azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 For this entire challenge we can create a `Resource Group` called `CognitiveServices` as previously shown and described in the **Azure Portal**.
 All Cognitive Services can be `added` and deployed in this Resource Group.

+Let's look at the first pillar of Cognitive Services - Language.

+# Language

-As the world gets more and more connected, we are firstly going to look at Azure Translator API. **Translator Cognitive Service** is a cloud-based machine translation service and is part of the Azure Cognitive Services.
-Translator is easy to integrate in your applications, websites, tools, and solutions.
-It allows you to add multi-language user experiences in more than [70 languages](https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support), and can be used on any hardware platform with any operating system for text translation.
+The world is getting more and more connected and therefore, translation services are gaining more significance.
+The **Azure Translator Cognitive Service** is a cloud-based machine translation service.
+It is easy to integrate into your applications, websites, tools, and solutions.
+It allows you to add multi-language user experiences in various [languages](https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support) and can be used on any hardware platform with any operating system for text translation.

-## Azure Cognitive Services - Translator
+## Translator

 :triangular_flag_on_post: **Goal:** Translation of multiple sentences, detection of one or more input languages to one or several output languages concurrently.